snimu/blog/contents/modded-nanogpt-multi-output/article.md

 But it made no difference at all, so it's fine to leave out this last norm.
 If anything, it made performance worse; but only very, very slightly, which means nothing when done for a single run, so I wouldn't take that too seriously.

-## Adding more than one layer output

-TODO: everything!

-TODO: iff final two or three layer lambdas are positive and the rest are negative&mdash;a.k.a. the final few layers are actively doing prediction, while the previous ones only provide context&mdash;could we simply run them in parallel and then do a learned weighted sum over their outputs?

-TODO: Are the magnitudes of lambdas from early layers lower than those from late layers?
-Because their impact on the output is reduced, so less of the impact has to be removed.

 ## Why I chose layer 11

 I chose to add layer 11 to the output latents because I performed a simple ablation where I tried each layer output once (except for the last one, because why would I add the last layer output to the last layer output?), and it showed the following curve: